Nikhilendra1234/Calculator/README.md

   <li>used eval method to calculate the input expression string and gives the result. the eval() takes the string which can be evaluated and returns the output.</li>
   <li>used eventListener for all the buttons using an array and foreach loop on each element of the array . used for the buttons to take input. </li>
   <li>used conditional statements for determining the use case of the button wheather it is equal, AC, or DEL button and work according to the buttons functionality .</li>
+  <li>used setTimeOut asycnhronous code that after showign the result after sometime it automatically clears the output field .</li>
 </ul>
 <h2>visit site at : https://nikhilendra1234.github.io/Calculator/ </h2>